The Sit Down – Paul Taylor and Friends of Europe on Complexities of the Black Sea

 Ukraine and Georgia as well as other states in the region have received significant military assistance, including ISR, materials and training.
 Is there a line you draw in this case, given that there is a clear difference between providing small arms, ammunition and larger missile or air platforms?

 The second red line that I see is the issue of permanent bases of US or NATO forces in Georgia and Ukraine.
-I know that there was a debate in the Georgian Government about whether to offer the a base in Georgia.
+I know that there was a debate in the Georgian Government about whether to offer the United States a base in Georgia.
 Countries that want to join NATO try to be as useful as they can, especially to their most important ally, America.
 I think it was a good idea to not offer it.
 You don’t want it if you do not think it’s what the other side wants.

 I also believe it comes down to nature of the weapons.
 You want to be in a position to provide weapons that allow a country to defend themselves.
 You should be cautious about providing a country things that can provide a real offensive ability, such as weapons that can reach into Russia.
 This is the nature of the problem.